LaunchCodeEducation/lchs/src/chapters/local-dev/terminal-nav.rst

 Navigating the Terminal Window
 ==============================

-Moving from a GUI to a CLI can be tricky because we are so used to dragging our files from one folder to another.
+Moving from a GUI to a CLI can be tricky because we are used to dragging our files from one folder to another.
 The first skill we need to practice is how to figure out where we are in the filesystem!